Flotomate/product_docs/source/problem-management/problem-list-view.rst

 The Problem List View is the central hub for **Technicians** to track and manage all Problems in the tool.

-1. Log in to Flotomate from the Technician Portal.
+1. Log in to Motadata from the Technician Portal.

 2. Click on Problem (A Navigation tab), or you can hover your mouse over **Problem**; you see a popup menu.
 Click on **All Open Problems** to